marlon20m/restaurant-reviews/README.md

 # restaurant-reviews react
- Repo for Reviews on Various Restaurants with simple UI and animation
+ Repo for Reviews on Various Restaurants with simple UI and animation.

 # Usage
 Yarn Install